-- 5.1 Before making a formal appeal you must discuss the matter with your Progression Leader.
-In view of the tight deadlines involved (see "When you can appeal" Section 3 above) you should let the member of staff know that you want to discuss an appeal in order that the meeting is scheduled as soon as possible.
+- 5.1 Before making a formal appeal you must discuss the matter with your Course Leader.
+In view of the tight deadlines involved (see "When you can appeal" - Section 3 above) you should let the member of staff know that you want to discuss an appeal in order that the meeting is scheduled as soon as possible.
 The purpose of this discussion is to clarify questions you may have about your general performance or specific marks.
 It may sometimes be sufficient for an email discussion to take place, especially where it proves difficult to arrange a meeting in person. - 5.2 The meeting is entirely confidential and, if you decide not to pursue your appeal, the matter will go no further.
-Exceptionally, if there is no appropriate member of staff available for consultation purposes, you should continue with your appeal, and include details of your attempts to make contact with academic staff. - For advice and discussion regarding the appeals process, please email: academicadvice@aub.ac.uk.
-Alternatively, the Students' Union are also available to offer advice on the procedure.
+Exceptionally, if there is no appropriate member of staff available for consultation purposes, you should continue with your appeal, and include details of your attempts to make contact with academic staff. - 5.3 For advice on the process and informal discussion about your particular case, email academicadvice@aub.ac.uk Alternatively, the Students' Union are also available to offer advice on the procedure.